 And now it’s the same thing.
 Women come forward.
 They are not believed.
 We know that because it’s less than five percent of rape cases that the guy goes to jail, because a woman is not believed.

-Pope: Do you think that Harvey Weinstein and Jeffrey Epstein were anomalous, in the sense of they were actually held to account finally?
+Pope: Do you think that Harvey Weinstein and Jeffrey Epstein were anomalous, in the sense that they were actually held to account, finally?

-Carroll: Oh yeah, my God, we should have a national holiday.
-That that should.
-Yeah.
-Yeah, no, that that was it.
-You know what?
-We got to say, journalists did it, Kyle.
-If there was ever a moment to be proud, it was Meghan and Jodie and Ronan, you know.
+Carroll: Oh yeah, my God, we should have a national holiday.… Journalists did it, Kyle.
+If there was ever a moment to be proud, it was Megan and Jodi and Ronan [Farrow], you know.

 Your publication, you’re graduating kids out of there, they’re gonna go out and be just crazy enough to break some rules and get these stories done.

-Pope: We should add E. Jean Caroll to that list of people.
+Pope: We should add E. Jean Carroll to that list of people.
 These are terrific pieces.

 Let me ask you about Elle magazine.
 What happened there?
 Why did that end?
 I don’t know if you want to rehash this, but I’m really curious what your communication with them was.

 Carroll: Well, when they called me to tell me that, after twenty seven years, they were not going to renew my contract, I thought they were calling to invite me to the Christmas party.
 I swear to God.